 Echodyne’s MESA radar produces extremely accurate data which is why it has become a preferred ultra-low SWaP radar for defense and national security missions.
 The fidelity of the radar data is also ideal when using that data to slew other devices, and when seeking to get more from existing lower-functioning sensors.
 For example, if a critical infrastructure team wants to use existing or lower-cost camera equipment, MESA radar paired with the right video analytics platform will boost operational effectiveness by aiding in dual verification without the need to upgrade existing camera systems.
 This is a value for security teams who are closing security gaps and assessing risk while developing plans for future-state security system enhancements.

-In summary, radar is a critical sensor for modern security teams seeking to protect, defend, and optimize their efforts in a changing threat landscape.
-Radar generates precise geolocated tracking data to accurately and reliably detect, classify, and track multiple threats at once.
+As discussed throughout this eBook, radar is a critical sensor for modern security teams seeking to protect, defend, and optimize their efforts in a changing threat landscape.
+Radar generates precise geolocated data to accurately and reliably detect, classify, and track multiple threats simultaneously.
 MESA radar builds on this with the ability to detect all ground and air threats accurately and simultaneously from the same panel.
-Plus, radar enhances other sensors within the layered solution.
+Plus, radar is designed to enhance all other sensors within the layered solution.
+With the exacting position and track data radar provides, security teams responsible for defense, government, and critical infrastructure applications can thoughtfully observe the behavior of potential threats and calculate a suitable and timely response.